misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 This script is useful for visualizing the results of a segmentation model on new images.
 Modify the script as needed for further customization and experimentation.

-# Binary_mask_to_bounding_box.py
+# Generating Bounding Boxes from Binary Masks
-The `generate_bounding_boxes.py` script is designed to process binary mask images and generate bounding boxes around the objects detected within these masks.
+The `Binary_mask_to_bounding_box.py` script is designed to process binary mask images and generate bounding boxes around the objects detected within these masks.
 It supports saving the bounding box information in three different formats:

 1. **TXT format** - Contains the bounding box coordinates (xmin, ymin, xmax, ymax).
 2. **XML format (Pascal VOC)** - Contains bounding box details in the Pascal VOC annotation format, which is commonly used in object detection datasets.